Environment

 Governance

-The chairperson of the Sustainability Promotion Committee reports to the Sustainability Committee (held quarterly and chaired by the President and Representative Director), which is composed mainly of members of the management meetings, on the status of major activities and important matters relating to the promotion of sustainability, and receives instructions from the Sustainability Committee.
-Then, based on examination and judgement by the Sustainability Committee, important matters are discussed and decided upon at management meetings and meetings of the Board of Directors.
+Major activities and important matters relating to the promotion of sustainability are discussed by the MIRAINI Holdings Sustainability Promotion Committee.
+Based on the Committee's examination and judgement, important matters are discussed and decided upon at management meetings and meetings of the Board of Directors according to their significance.
 Thus, our operating system is designed to ensure appropriate supervision and guidance by the Board of Directors.

 Strategy

-The Hagiwara Electric Group has conducted a quantitative scenario analysis based on a 2°C scenario that concerns the period up to 2050.
-We comprehensively analyzed the short, medium, and long-term risks and business opportunities of the Hagiwara Electric Group related to climate change, and selected the following.
+The Hagiwara Electric Group has conducted a quantitative scenario analysis based on a 2 degrees scenario that concerns the period up to 2050.
+We comprehensively analyzed the short, medium, and long-term risks and business opportunities of the Hagiwara Electric Group related to climate change, and identified the following key risks and opportunities.

 We set matters that we believe will have a large impact on our businesses and corporate activities as “important matters,” and extracted these.
 As a result, in the area of transition risks, we extracted matters such as the effects of the introduction of carbon taxes and other changes to various laws and regulations on costs, and unaddressed risks related to information-disclosure needs.
 Furthermore, in the area of physical risks, we extracted matters such as supply-chain disruptions caused by the intensification of abnormal weather, and risks regarding declines in sales caused by the effects of a rise in average temperatures and so on.

-Going forward, based on that analysis, we will identify risks and opportunities that apply to a 1.5°C scenario, reevaluate their degree of impact, consider various countermeasures, and then incorporate them into our management strategy.
+Going forward, based on that analysis, we will identify risks and opportunities that apply to a 1.5 degrees scenario, reevaluate their degree of impact, consider various countermeasures, and then incorporate them into our management strategy.

 If the introduction of carbon taxes and other changes to various laws and regulations have negative effects within these supply chains regarding the supply of materials, material prices, and so on, the purchasing costs of our company will increase due to a sharp rise in cost prices